ikakara/expo-sdk38-bug/README.md

-# Expo SDK38 is broken on iOS (works on Android and Web) - tested on snack
+# Expo SDK38 is broken on iOS (works on Android and Web) - fixed on snack

 Using the simple [drawer example](https://reactnavigation.org/docs/drawer-based-navigation/).
 Running the app on iOS returns the following error (works on Android and Web):